Jinger Vuole Reminisces About Her Wedding With Never Before Seen Home Footage

 “I was so excited to see my bouquet.
 I’ve been waiting for so long.
 I told her, ‘Just surprise me!’
 And so I completely trusted her judgment and when I saw it, I was just amazed at how beautiful it was and how perfect for the wedding day,” she dished.

-The pair also told audiences that the legendary Ms. Cindy went all out and provided the couple with soccer ball confetti, a nod to Jeremy Vuolo’s days as a professional soccer player.
+The pair also told the audience that the legendary Ms. Cindy went all out and provided the couple with soccer ball confetti, a nod to Jeremy Vuolo’s days as a professional soccer player.
 Michael Duggar, who acted as the ring bearer, sprinkled it down the aisle as he walked, and both Jeremy and Jinger Vuolo loved the added touch.

 Jeremy and Jinger Vuolo have now been married for over five months, which is more than enough time for a Duggar to spark pregnancy rumors.
 Several news outlets have reported that Jinger conceived during her honeymoon in Australia, but the couple has yet to confirm or deny the rumors.
 Some believe that Jinger Vuolo attempted to squash the rumors by wearing pants to an outing with her sisters, something that is totally unheard of in the Duggar family.